top of page

 https://sections.lasaweb.org/sections/sexualities-studies/?pg=1

-Formerly, I was a Social Sciences and Humanities Research Council of Canada postdoctoral fellow at the Department of Spanish & Portuguese, University of Toronto.
-(2021-2023)
+Formerly, I was a Marie Skłodowska Curie postdoctoral fellow at the Department of Romance Studies of the University of Cologne (2023-2024) and a Social Sciences and Humanities Research Council of Canada postdoctoral fellow at the Department of Spanish & Portuguese, University of Toronto (2021-2023).

 Motivated by my commitment to gender-sex diversity and racial and disability justice, I research and teach at the intersections of critical race theory, queer, trans*, and disability studies, and the history of medicine in Latin America.
 What interests me the most is engaging queer theory with Luso-Hispanic literature to study gendered and sexualized constructions of the body that are rooted in colonial taxonomies of difference.
 I see my research as part of a broader effort in the Humanities to critique how Western medical sciences produced and reproduced binary systems of corporeal classification— male/female; man/woman; heterosexual/homosexual; able/disabled— to deprive non-normative forms of life of full human status.
 In this sense, my work questions hegemonic masculinity and femineity, heteronormation, and ableism by considering the voices of dissident bodies who refuse to comply with the prevailing definition of ‹‹the normal›› in the cultural repertoire of the Americas.